geneontology/go-fastapi/provision/production/PRODUCTION_PROVISION_README.md

 4. Provision instance on AWS:

 If a workspace exists above, then you can skip the provisioning of the AWS instance.
+If use the same workspace, then in destructive mode.
 Else, create a workspace using the following namespace pattern `production-YYYY-MM-DD`.  e.g.: `production-2023-01-30`

 ```bash